rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 In the end it is, as usual, a tradeoff between developer convenience and
 security: Giving the AI agent access to everything is the most convenient, but a recipe for disaster.
-At Renuo we came up with the following rough guidelines
+At Renuo we came up with the following rough guidelines:

  * For custom agents running independently: Use VMs, Docker containers and limit the availability of credentials as much as possible.
 It's better to